 (Optional Step): Let us double-click on the OLE DB Command Transformation to check the Update statement that was created automatically.

-(This is an Optional Step): Let us double-click on the Derived Column Transformation to check the automatically generated expression to set the start date of new records.
+(This is an Optional Step): Let us double-click on the Derived Column to check the automatically generated expression to set the start date of new records.

 - Added New record of Employee Alternative key 253022870.